Mkleemjr/algorithms-and-data-structures/foundations/big-o-notation/README.md

 ## Steps

 1. Identify what the input `n` is.
-2. Express the max number of operations, in terms of n.
+2. Express the max number of operations, in terms of `n`.
 3. Eliminate all excluding the highest order terms.
 4. Remove all the constant factors.